 The Monitoring Board was created in January 2009 with the aim of “providing a formal link between the Trustees and public authorities” in order to enhance the public accountability of the IFRS Foundation.

 The Monitoring Board's main responsibilities are to ensure that the Trustees continue to discharge their duties as defined by the IFRS Foundation Constitution, as well as approving the appointment or reappointment of Trustees.
 The Monitoring Board meets the Trustees at least once a year, or more often if appropriate

 The Monitoring Board consists of capital markets authorities responsible for setting the form and content of financial reporting.
 Through the Monitoring Board, securities regulators that allow or require the use of IFRS in their jurisdictions will be able to more effectively carry out their mandates regarding investor protection, market integrity, and capital formation.

-The members of the Monitoring Board are, at this moment, the Emerging Markets and Technical Committees of the International Organization of Securities Commissions (IOSCO), the European Commission, the Financial Services Agency of Japan (JFSA), and US Securities and Exchange Commission (SEC), Brazilian Securities Commission (CVM), and Financial Services Commission of Korea (FSC), and Ministry of Finance of the People's Republic of China (China MOF).
+The current members of the Monitoring Board are representatives of the Board and the Emerging Markets Committee of the International Organization of Securities Commissions (IOSCO), the European Commission (EC), Financial Services Agency of Japan (JFSA), US Securities and Exchange Commission (SEC), Brazilian Securities Commission (CVM), and Financial Services Commission of Korea (FSC), and Ministry of Finance of the People's Republic of China (China MOF).
 The Basel Committee on Banking Supervision participates in the Monitoring Board as an observer.